prashantlamba1/eks-python-app-deploy/README.md

 3. Push the image to existing ECR repository
 4. Deploy the app on EKS using kubernetes deployment

-For running the script we must setup AWS credentials -> AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
-Following link can be referred.
+For running the script we must setup AWS credentials in Jenkins. -> AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
+Following link can be referred https://www.jenkins.io/doc/book/using/using-credentials/.
 We have to create a jenkins pipeline now as below:

 1. Goto Jenkins then click new item and select pipeline after giving a name.